Dell-Networking/ansible-dellos-docs/source/examples.rst

 OS10
 ----

-dellos10_facts module that collects the facts from the OS10 device example
+dellos10_facts module that collects the facts from the OS10 device example.

 ::

     ansible-playbook -i inventory.yaml getfacts_os10.yaml

-dellos10_command module that executes the show version command example
+dellos10_command module that executes the show version command example.

 ::

     ansible-playbook -i inventory.yaml showver_os10.yaml

-dellos10_config module that configures the hostname on the OS10 device example
+dellos10_config module that configures the hostname on the OS10 device example.

 ::

     ansible-playbook -vvv -i inventory.yaml hostname_os10.yaml

-Run Openswitch OPX Ansible example
+Run Ansible example
 ***********************************

-Use the below example to configure VLAN using CPS operations.
+Use this example to configure VLAN using CPS operations.

+**Step 1**

-1. Create an inventory file called *inventory.yaml* and specify the IP address.
+Create an inventory file called ``inventory.yaml``, then specify the IP address.

 ::

     spine1 ansible_host=10.11.182.16

+**Step 2**

-2. Create a host variable file called *host_vars/spine1.yaml* then define the host, credentials, and transport.
+Create a host variable file called ``host_vars/spine1.yaml``, then define the host, credentials, and transport.

 ::